 DB2 Universal Database federated servers communicate with and retrieve data from data sources using protocols, called wrappers.
 The wrapper that you use depends on the operating system on which the DB2 instance is running.
 Nicknames are used to identify the tables and views located at the data sources.
-Applications can connect to the federated database just like any other DB2 database, and query the data sources using nicknames as if they were tables or views in the federated database.
+Applications can connect to the federated database just like any other DB2 database.